 What made it weirder was that not only would we see her and her us, but we could see across the room into the other booth windows and their viewers.
+The booths were set up in a circular fashion around the room, so we had a clear view of the working girl, and everyone else.
 It wasn’t too bad because everyone was in our group and clearly uncomfortable, but I imagine if you (or someone you saw) were really into it, it could be pretty weird.

-Even knowing we were all part of the tour, it was weird.
-It was awkward, but most of all it was funny.
-So of course, I burst out laughing, and I wasn’t the only one.
+Even knowing we were all part of the tour, it was awkward.
+Of course, my go-to in awkward situations is to laugh, but thankfully I wasn’t the only one.
 Not only were the other viewers stifling their laughs behind their hands but our ‘showgirl’ quickly realized what was going on and joined in.
 But instead of fading off I think it just encouraged her to give us more of a show as she tried to shock us.
 I won’t get into intense details but I definitely saw more than I wanted.
 But then again, what did I expect at a peep show in Amsterdam?

 After what seemed more like 5 minutes, our 2 minutes ran out and as quickly as it opened, our black shutter slammed closed indicating our time was over.
 My viewing partner and I exited our booth and joined the rest of the group back in front of the theatre where our guide waited to hear about our experience.

 Was I glad I did it?
 Yes I was.
 As awkward as it was, it was definitely one of those once-in-a-lifetime experiences.
 But would I do it again?
-Not a chance!
+Nope.

 - Do not take photos of the working girls (or men); it may be legal to be a prostitute in Amsterdam, but a lot of these women aren’t Dutch and it is illegal back in their home countries.
 Your ‘funny souvenir’ could actually land them in jail.